Landstuhl Regional Medical Center Soldiers take part in Maritime Medical Combat Training in Greece

 |0

-This work, Landstuhl Regional Medical Center Soldiers take part in Maritime Medical Combat Training in Greece, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Landstuhl Regional Medical Center Soldiers take part in Maritime Medical Combat Training in Greece, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Landstuhl Regional Medical Center Soldiers take part in Maritime Medical Combat Training in Greece